Becuna completed five wartime patrols, sinking three and a half ships and earning four combat stars for her service.

 Along with Cruiser Olympia and Submarine Becuna, the Seaport Museum also maintains a vast collection of historical artifacts and records relating to both vessels.
 The Cruiser Olympia Collection has been inventoried and a collections guide can be found on the Online Catalog page of the website.

-Submarine Becuna: A Deeper Dive audio tours are available free of charge.
-Provided on a handheld device or your own smartphone via mobile app, audio tours are a unique way to further experience and immerse yourself in the fascinating history and science of this National Historic Landmark ship.
-Available in English, French, Dutch, Mandarin and Spanish.
+Submarine Becuna: A Deeper Dive audio tours are available free of charge by downloading the app to your mobile device.
+This provides visitors with a unique way to further experience the fascinating history and science of this National Historic Landmark ship.
+Tours are available in English, French, Dutch, Mandarin, and Spanish.

 This project, Submarine Becuna: A Deeper Dive, has been financed in part with Federal funds from the National Maritime Heritage program, administered by the National Park Service, U.S. Department of the Interior.
 However, the contents and opinions contained herein do not necessarily reflect the views or policies of the Department of the Interior, nor does the mention of trade names or commercial products constitute endorsement or recommendation by the Department of the Interior.